-With the upcoming renovation of the ASUW Shell House, and its prominent site on campus near the light rail, stadium and shore front, this building will be a destination for both the UW community, locals and visitors for years to come.
-It will be a dynamic student center, and already gets plenty of traffic both on foot during stadium events and by boat during the spring and summer months.
+With the upcoming renovation of the ASUW Shell House and its prominent site on campus near the light rail, stadium and shore front, this building will be a destination for both the UW community, locals and visitors for years to come.
+As a dynamic student and event center, it has the capacity for educating visitors on the sustainable design of water management and ecological design.
+Currently, the site already gets plenty of traffic both on foot during stadium events and by boat during the spring and summer months, yet the renovation of the building will increase this tenfold.
 By creating a visible, sustainable onsite water treatment and educational display, we will be showing visitors how both saving an existing building and treating its onsite water in a way that respects the environment and salmon is the highest level of sustainability.